The observability dashboard

 Maintains a cache of OpenRouter model prices (input cost per 1M tokens, output cost per 1M tokens) to calculate transaction costs locally.

-- AllKnower automatically pulls fresh pricing from OpenRouter via
+- AllKnower pulls fresh pricing from OpenRouter via

 POST /usage/refresh-pricingduring non-production updates.